duncanbradley/thesis/reproducibility.md

 *Nosek et al., 2015* - TOP Guidelines for Open Science practices, requires sharing.
 Inconsistent definitions of reproducibility have been employed in academic works (Plesser, 2018), particularly between experimental and computational disciplines (Drummond, 2009).
 In this thesis, I will use the following definitions. ’Reproducibility’ in research involves generating results exactly as reported using the project’s original data and code.
 ‘Replicability’ in research involves generating new data to assess consistency with an existing finding (Peng, 2011).

+Working reproducibly is a duty (Sandve et al., 2013).

+The notion of reproducible research code was discussed over 30 years ago, with ‘electronic documents’ providing the ability to package code with a manuscript (Claerbout, 1992).

+Thus, it is necessary to capture the specific computational environment used when originally running the software.
+When specifying a project’s dependencies (the requisite files and software), researchers should ensure that the exact version of each package and program are supplied.

+To capture dependencies, one must reproduce the computational environment used.
+(Boettiger, 2015)

+accessible and transparent, increase engagement, responsible

+The reporting of scientific studies involves lots of summary.
+Raw data is collected then processed, then analysed.
+In a small set of inferential statistics upon which a claim rests, a lot is going on behind the scenes.
+The ability to trace conclusions back to their original source is not just useful, but a crucial aspect of science.

+Assessing reproducibility offers another simpler way to evaluate reliability of work (Peng, 2011).

+~*buildmer fits with the idea of showing incremental work, by automatically re-creating the process of the models that didn’t work*~
+~*however it also ensures consistency, and optimises output*~ ~*As an R package, it is archived, and its source code is transparent*~ ~*Rule et al. say: Document the process, not the results. *~